Introduction to Philosophy

 TEXTS: The Velasquez book is required and the study

-guide is recommended.
+guide is highly recommended.
 Both can be purchased at the ACC Rio Grande Bookstore

 on 12th Street just east of Lamar Blvd.